-4A system using medium expansion foam with expansion ratio of about 100:1 shall be used, except for the hangars for helicopters and enclosed garages where a system with foam expansion ratio in cargo ships where method IIC is adopted in accommodation spaces, galleys and other service spaces, except spaces of minor or no fire risk as void spaces, sanitary rooms, etc.
+in cargo ships where method IIC is adopted in accommodation spaces, galleys and other service spaces, except spaces of minor or no fire risk as void spaces, sanitary rooms, etc; incinerator and combined incinerator/ waste storage spaces, and the flue uptakes from such spaces (refer to 2.1.5.9).

-Where the capacity of emergency diesel-generator is lower than 375 kW, the control station space may be protected by portable fire extinguishers according to Table 5.1.2.
+2Where the capacity of emergency diesel-generator is lower than 375 kW, the control station space may be protected by portable fire extinguishers according to Table 5.1.2.

-Paint lockers and storerooms for flammable liquids, liquefied and compressed gases need not be fitted with a fixed fire extinguishing system, if the area of each storage space is not more than aoont 1000:1 shall be employed.
-Explosion-proof aerosol generators shall be installed.
+3Paint lockers and storerooms for flammable liquids, liquefied and compressed gases need not be fitted with a fixed fire extinguishing system, if the area of each storage space is not more than 4 m2 (refer to 3.1.3.3).
+Spaces for storage of cargo specimen located in the tanker cargo area may not be fitted with fire extinguishing system.